takuseno/d3rlpy/docs/tips.rst

 -------------------------------

 d3rlpy supports both vector observations and image observations.
-There are several things you need to care if you want to train RL agents from image observations.
+There are several things you need to care about if you want to train RL agents from image observations.

 .. code-block:: python